Opioid Dependency & Addiction Treatment

 The Risks of Taking Oxycodone

-The intake of oxycodone is associated with a risk for opioid misuse, abuse, addiction, overdose, and withdrawal.
+The intake of oxycodone is associated with a risk for opioid misuse, abuse, addiction and dependency, overdose, and withdrawal.
 An oxycodone overdose may be lethal by slowing down and stopping breathing.
 The risk of addiction is high, even when oxycodone is taken according to the physician’s prescription, and it’s even higher when the drug is taken without adhering to the doctor’s recommendations.

 Physicians started to prescribe opioids more frequently for pain relief in the early 1990s since, at the time, the addiction potential of opioids not recognized, and pharmaceutical companies marketed them as non-addictive medications with strong pain relief potential.
 With time, the higher prescription rate of opioid medications lead to a dramatic rise in the rates of opioid misuse, non-medical use, and overdose, and the high addictive potential of opioid drugs was recognized.
 With the raising awareness of the devastating and broad consequences of opioid misuse, the terms opioid epidemic or opioid crisis introduced.
 The widespread of opioid drug misuse fully justified the name epidemic.